-Even though permalink has a minor influence on search engine ranking, the importance of a well-structured URL can never be over-emphasized.
+Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

-An SEO-optimized URL can help search engines better understand the page’s topic and help users navigate your website better.
+An SEO-optimized URL can help search engines better understand the page’s topic and assist users in navigating your website more effectively.

-User experience is Google’s ranking factor; URLs can help improve the user experience of a site and, in turn, help Google understand how people use your site and find it more helpful.
+User experience is Google’s ranking factor; URLs can help improve a site’s user experience, which in turn helps Google understand how people use your site and find it more helpful.

 So, in today’s post, I discuss how to determine the best WordPress permalink structure for SEO.

-I also discuss when adding the post date can make sense and when you should never do it.
+I also discuss when adding the post date makes sense and when it should never be done.
 Furthermore, I show you how to add redirects when you change published URLs.

 You will find the most answers to questions related to WordPress permalink SEO best practices in this post.